lennon101/lennon101.github.io/content/posts/securing-your-nas/index.md

 So, in case you havn't already, here's a list I've put together that I **highly** recommend you follow ASAP:

 1. Secure your network:
-    - enable router firewall
+    - Enable and make use of the firewall on your router.
-    - port-forward the bare minimum etc
+    - Port-forward the bare minimum on your router.
+Make use of reverse proxies through port 443 etc if needed.
-2. Disable the admin account on DSM
+2. Disable the admin account on DSM.
 3. Make sure you use a User account when accessing your nas.
-    - Do not use your new admin account for any other use except admin tasks
+    - Do not use your new admin account for any other use except admin tasks.
-4. Enable 2FA
+4. Enable 2FA.
-5. Use very secure passwords
+5. Use very secure passwords:
+    - Never use the same password twice!
+    - Use tools like [1Password](https://1password.com/) or [Keeper](https://www.keepersecurity.com/) to generate unique passwords and store them safely
 6. Instead of Synology-EasyConnect use Tailscale.
 7. Enable the NAS firewall.
-8. Force 2FA for all other NAS users
+8. Force 2FA for all other NAS users.
 9. Check every password requirement.
 10. Set login attempt timeouts to something like 2-3 failed logins = suspend for 4 hours or something.
 11. Don’t reuse passwords.